 Back pain can be caused by a ‘one-off’ event where bending over, lifting, or twisting can result in strains and muscle spasms in the joints and connective tissues of the back causing acute pain and discomfort.

-Back pain can also be caused by bad posture, such as slouching at a desk all day which puts prolonged pressure on the joints, ligaments and muscles of the spine.
+Back pain can also be related to bad posture, such as slouching at a desk all day which puts prolonged pressure on the joints, ligaments and muscles of the spine leading to irritation, sensitivity and pain.

 Although we treat pain in all areas of the body, osteopaths are best known for their treatment of back pain.